SanjaJS/website/README.md

-# ParisJS
+# SanjaJS

-This repository contains the code for the [parisjs.org](https://parisjs.org/) website.
+This repository contains the code for the meetup website, and is fork of [parisjs.org](https://parisjs.org/) website.

 ## Getting started